Mathics3/Mathics3-Module-PyICU/README.rst

 Mathics3 Module for ICU — International Components for Unicode

-Functions which provide information from the `Python ICU library <https://pypi.org/project/pyicu/`_ library.
+Functions that provide information from the `Python ICU library <https://pypi.org/project/pyicu/>`_.

 Example Session
 ---------------